pilidium/HacktoberFest2025_CyberSec/CONTRIBUTING.md

 # 🤝 How to Contribute to this Project

 Welcome!
-We're excited to have you participate in our **Cybersecurity Hacktoberfest**.
+We're excited to have you participate in our **Cybersecurity Challenge**.
 To ensure a smooth and fair experience for everyone, please follow these guidelines carefully.

 ---